NITHARSHNA2005/Smart_Learning_Cloud/README.md

 - `quizzes`: Quiz metadata linked to lessons
 - `questions`: Individual quiz questions with options
 - `attempts`: Student quiz attempts and scores

+## Acknowledgments

+- Built for bridging educational gaps
+- Inspired by the need for equitable education access